Current Review: Debit Card and Mobile App With Useful Tools

 The Premium account will set you back $4.99 monthly.
 This, too, is a no-deposit and no-minimum-balance checking account, but with an exclusive debit card and additional features like faster direct deposits, three savings pods, and instant gas station refunds.
 You can also create and manage budgets for various spending categories.

-The Current account for teens comes with a 30-day free trial, after which you’ll be automatically charged $36 for the annual maintenance of one teen account.
+The Current Teen Banking option comes with a 30-day free trial, after which you’ll be automatically charged $36 for the annual maintenance of one teen account.